haaranenjarmo/rocky9-ansible-docker/README.md

-# rocky9-ansible-docker
-Rocky Linux 9 Ansible Docker Image
+# Rocky Linux 9 Ansible Docker Image

+This repository contains Dockerfile to build
+Rocky Linux 9 Ansible Docker image.

+I'm using this image for only testing purposes.
+Do not build production image using this repo.